fastify/fastify-swagger/README.md

 }
 ```

-The `specification.postProcessor` parameter is optional.
-It allows you to change your Swagger object on the fly (for example - based on the environment).
+The `specification.postProcessor` parameter is optional and allows modifying the Swagger object on the fly, e.g., based on the environment.
-It accepts `swaggerObject` - a JavaScript object that was parsed from your `yaml` or `json` file and should return a Swagger schema object.
+It accepts `swaggerObject` - a JavaScript object parsed from a `yaml` or `json` file and should return a Swagger schema object.

 `specification.baseDir` allows specifying the directory where all spec files that are included in the main one using `$ref` will be located.
-By default, this is the directory where the main spec file is located.
-The provided value should be an absolute path **without** a trailing slash.
+By default, it is the directory of the main spec file.
+The value should be an absolute path **without** a trailing slash.

 An example of using `@fastify/swagger` with `static` mode enabled can be found [here](examples/static-json-file.js).